choke06/Verity/mcp/README.md

 # MCP Interface

-Verity exposes an experimental MCP server that computes source credibility from a graph of sources and claims.
+Verity exposes an experimental MCP server that enables AI agents to evaluate the credibility of information.

-If Search helped humans find information on the web, AI systems face a different challenge: determining which information to trust.
+The server computes credibility scores using Verity's graph-based inference engine and returns structured results over the emerging Model Context Protocol (MCP).

 Example tools: